MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 ## Sequoia support

 - In macOS Sequoia (version 15.0), if you have Network Protection enabled, you might see crashes of the network extension (NetExt).
-This results in intermittent network connectivity issues for end users.
+This issue results in intermittent network connectivity issues for end users.

    > [!NOTE]
    > The core functionalities of antivirus, endpoint detection & response, and threat and vulnerability management continue functioning.